 It is important to listen to your body and, if you think you are experiencing a heart attack, call 9-1-1 and chew and swallow an aspirin, unless you are allergic to aspirin or have been told by your doctor never to take aspirin.
 Even if you are not sure of your symptoms it is far better to err on the side of caution.

-As an affiliate of Cleveland Clinic Heart & Vascular Institute, Valley’s cardiac physicians take a collaborative approach to patient care, working together with the experts at Cleveland Clinic to share knowledge, expertise, and best practices.
+As an alliance member of Cleveland Clinic's Heart, Vascular & Thoracic Institute, Valley’s cardiac physicians take a collaborative approach to patient care, working together with the experts at Cleveland Clinic to share knowledge, expertise, and best practices.
 Using the latest technologies and medical devices, along with advanced treatment techniques, the cardiac experts at Valley can address a wide variety of cardiac conditions.

 The Valley Heart and Vascular Institute offers a free, comprehensive risk assessment Cardiac Screening Program for women and men between the ages of 20 and 79.
 Please call 201-447-8535 for more information or to make an appointment.

 Valley also offers CPR training.
 For more information, including fees and the schedule of classes, please call 201-291-6100.